TI-Forest-Sector-Modelling/C-Module/README.md

 Before proceeding, please ensure that Python is installed on your system.
 It can be downloaded and installed from [Python.org](https://www.python.org/downloads/release/python-389/).

+The C-Module can be installed in two ways via PyPI or GitHub.

+### Installation via PyPI
+To install the newest version of the C-Module via PyPI, use following command in your terminal or PowerShell:
+   >pip install Carbon-Module
+   >

+### Installation via GitHub
 1. Clone the repository
 Begin by cloning the repository to your local machine using the following command:
     >git clone https://github.com/TI-Forest-Sector-Modelling/C-Module